BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded areas like the Cathedral or around the Alcázar.
-Pickpocketing can occur, so keep your valuables secure and be aware of your surroundings, particularly during peak tourist times.
+Be mindful of your belongings in crowded areas, especially around popular tourist spots like the Cathedral and Alcázar.
+Pickpocketing can occur, so keep your valuables secure and be aware of your surroundings, particularly when navigating busy plazas.

 packing